zhuyizheng/IMOLean/README.md

 problem to a triangle including those two points, or to strict betweenness of three points including those two.
 A reference to a triangle is taken to mean a nondegenerate triangle.

+If a line or plane is referred to other than by naming points that produce it as an affine span, a hypothesis on the `finrank` of the `AffineSubspace` is sufficient to assert that it is a line or a plane, without needing to add an explicit `FiniteDimensional` hypothesis (since any finite `finrank` implies `FiniteDimensional`).

 If betweenness is stated, it is taken to be strict betweenness.
 However, segments and sides are taken to include their endpoints